-If you will be using your kayak to tour, travel swiftly from one point to another, or just explore leisurely, you will look for a longer shaped kayak with a slightly longer waterline.
-This design is created to ensure a straight line that enables sufficient tracking and speed when on the water.
+If you use your kayak for touring, traveling quickly from one point to another, or exploring leisurely, you will look for a longer kayak with a slightly longer waterline.
+The waterline is the length of the kayak at the waterline.

 This type of kayak is for more relaxed water settings and is perfect for the explorer looking for a great way to enjoy the scenery as they paddle along.
 This kayak works best on a bay or out at sea, as the name would suggest.

-The extra length in these kayaks makes them great for long-distance traveling and multi-day trips.
-The hull typically measures from 12 to 20ft in length, and the beam width can vary from 18 to 28 inches.
+The extra length of these kayaks makes them great for long-distance paddling and multi-day trips.
+The hull typically measures 12 to 20ft in length, and the beam width can vary from 18 to 28 inches.

-Finding the best kayak for a tall person
+Finding the Best Kayak for a Tall Person

 At that point, it’s all about finding what makes you the most comfortable.
 Weight can be added to your preferred kayak hatches to help it maneuver how you are most comfortable.

 Different activities require different sizes of kayaks; it’s not all about your height and weight.
 For example, you don’t want to take a long sea or touring kayak down a raging whitewater river.
 Whitewater requires a smaller, much more agile boat.

-Likewise, most medium-sized recreational, or day trip kayaks are not meant for touring on the ocean.
+Likewise, most medium-sized recreational or day trip kayaks are not meant for touring on the ocean.
 For calmer bays and seas, you would want a longer boat that will be much faster and require less effort to cover distances.

-You may have considered every little detail when trying to find the perfect kayak, but thinking and knowing can be two completely different things when finding the perfect size kayak.
+You may have considered every little detail when trying to find the perfect kayak, but thinking and knowing can be completely different when finding the perfect size kayak.

-But if you are just starting out, the best advice that I can give you is to seek out advice from more experienced paddlers around you or in your area.
+But if you are starting, the best advice I can give you is to seek advice from more experienced paddlers around you or in your area.

 Hopefully, you have a better understanding of what size kayak you need.
 Unfortunately, the answer is both simple and a little complicated.

-Remember to always be safe.
+Remember to be safe.
 Wear the proper protective gear and life vests, and always check your local weather before going out on the water.
 Another safety precaution is always having another paddler with you on the water.
 Have fun, and stay safe!